 This is technically correct, but is sometimes used to imply something which is not true – that iPads will be slower or less able to execute a job than fixed-till systems.

 First, let’s understand what the words mean.
 Usually, ‘powerful’ refers to the technical specs of a CPU (the “core processing unit” is the brain of the computer).

 There’s two technical specs which are most important here.
 The first is something called clock speed, which is measured in MHz or GHz (1GHz = 1000 MHz) and determines the number of operations a CPU can execute in a second.
 The second is RAM, (“random access memory”) which functions as a halfway house where data is stored between being used by the CPU and being fetched from (in the case of cloud computing) a remote server across the sea.
 Think of it as the amount of space on a desk to put different files.
-Eventually, doing enough things, you run out of space.
+Eventually, when you start performing enough tasks, you run out of space.

 On hard technical specs, it’s true that iPads are less ‘powerful’ than a fixed-till.
 For example, the iPad Pro (the newest iPad) runs at 2.16 GHz and has 2GB of RAM.
 A laptop, by comparison, is likely to have something like 2.5GHz and more like 4GB of RAM.
 So it’s correct that an iPad is less powerful than a PC, and we’d expect most fixed tills to use PC-style hardware.